Deta Hedman: Career

-PDC

-She competed for a tour card at the 2020 Q-School however she failed to gain a tour card.
-In October 2020 the PDC held the inaugural Women's Series, a set of 4 events with 2 qualifying spots for the 2021 PDC World Darts Championship.
+She competed at 2020 PDC Q-School but failed to gain a PDC Tour Card.
+In October 2020, the PDC held the inaugural Women's Series, a set of 4 events with 2 qualifying spots for the 2021 PDC World Darts Championship.
 She tied with Fallon Sherrock on the Order of Merit, however Hedman won beating Sherrock 85–83 on legs won, meaning Hedman would make her debut in the 2021 PDC World Darts Championship.
-She would go onto lose 3–1 to Andy Boulton.
+She lost 3–1 to Andy Boulton in the first round.

+In a post on Facebook in December 2023, Hedman voiced support for banning transgender players from playing in women's events.
+During the WDF Denmark Women's Open in May 2024, she withdrew in the quarter-finals against transgender player Noa-Lynn van Leuven, leading to speculation that she withdrew from the tournament in protest.
+As reported by the New York Post, Hedman pushed back on reports she pulled out of the match due to an illness and also declined compensation she may have lost due to her decision.
+“No fake illness I said I wouldn’t play a man in a ladies event,” Hedman wrote on X. In October 2025 Hedman forfeited her quarter final match against van Leuven in event 22 of the 2025 PDC Women's Series.

 Awards

 Hedman was on the list of the BBC's 100 Women announced on 23 November 2020.

+In June 2025, Hedman was appointed an Officer of the Order of the British Empire (OBE) in the 2025 Birthday Honours for services to darts and charity.